 A brief history:

-In 1849 the NSR acquired powers to build a line diverging from the Burton Line at Marston Junction, to Derby via a junction with the MR at Willington.
+In 1849 the NSR acquired powers to build a line diverging from the Burton Line at Marston Junction, to Derby via a junction with the MR to the north of Willington and to the south of Stenson Junction.
 This route remains operational.
-1st April 1868 saw the building of the "Hawkins Lane Branch" to the London & North Western Railway’s Horninghlow Street goods yard at Burton.
+1st April 1868 saw the building of the "Hawkins Lane Branch" to access the NSR and the London & North Western Railway’s (LNWR) Horninghlow Street goods yards at Burton.
 In later years the Great Northern Railway's Hawkins Lane goods station was also accessed by this branch.
 This branch left the route at Stretton Junction, which was also the junction for the LNWR’s Dallow Branch, opening 3rd July 1882.

-The network around Rolleston was completed 1st May 1878 when the Great Northern Railway (GNR) built a spur between Dove Junction and Egginton Junction, giving them a direct route between Burton upon Trent and Derby - Friargate.
+The network in the Dove Valley, around Rolleston was completed 1st May 1878 when the Great Northern Railway (GNR) built a spur between Dove Junction and Egginton Junction, giving them a direct route between Burton upon Trent and Derby - Friargate Station.